kahlan/kahlan/docs/README.md

 * [preview](https://github.com/v2e4lisp/preview)
 * etc.

-In these list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics (i.e the `describe-it` syntax) and all others seems to be some proof of concept only of the `describe-it` syntax at the time I'm writing this documentation.
+In the list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics (i.e the `describe-it` syntax).
+All other frameworks seems to be some simple proof of concept of the `describe-it` syntax at the time I'm writing this documentation.

 So Kahlan was created out of frustration with all existing testing frameworks in PHP.
 Instead of introducing some new philosophical concepts, tools, java practices, craps, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references**.